 This course is a comprehensive review of arithmetic with basic algebra and introduces calculations of solutions and systems of measurement to meet the practical nursing program requirement.
-Topics include a review of basic arithmetic, metric system conversions, ratio and proportion, and conversion among and between the metric, apothecaries, and household unit systems and intravenous infusion rates as well as ethical, cultural, and legal aspects of accurate mathematical skills.
-Upon completion, students will demonstrate proficiency in calculating drug dosages and IV infusion rates for adults and children.
+Topics include a review of basic arithmetic, metric system conversions, ratio and proportion, and conversion among and between the metric, apothecaries, and household unit

-MTH 110 FINITE MATHEMATICS (3T) 3 credits PREREQUISITE: A minimum prerequisite of high school Algebra I, Geometry, and Algebra II with an appropriate mathematics placement score.
+FINITE MATHEMATICS (3T) 3 credits PREREQUISITE: A minimum prerequisite of high school Algebra I, Geometry, and Algebra II with an appropriate mathematics placement score.
 An alternative to this is that the student should successfully pass with a "C" or higher (S if taken as pass/fail) MTH 100 - Intermediate College Algebra